learninginvision/SPUDRFs-caffe/README.md

 If you use this code for your research, please cite:

 Self-Paced Deep Regression Forests with Consideration on Underrepresented Samples.
-Lili Pan, Shijie Ai, Yazhou Ren, Zenglin Xu.
+-Lili Pan, Shijie Ai, Yazhou Ren, Zenglin Xu.
 In ECCV2020.

 ## Performance: ##
 - **Age Estimation on MORPH II Dataset**